-I took Siouxsie in for her semiannual senior exam in January, and I mentioned my concerns to my vet.
+I took Siouxsie in for her semiannual senior exam, and I mentioned my concerns to my vet.
 I told her that the pain control methods I had been using (glucosamine-chondroitin treats and even gabapentin) didn’t seem to be helping her.
 Dr. Brandon took some X-rays, and the results left no doubt about why she was so sore.

 There was almost no cartilage at all where her femur bones meet her hips.
 The left hip was worse than the right.
 I cringed when I saw the results: I have my own share of chronic pain and I knew poor Siouxsie had to be hurting 24/7.